AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 Navigate into the **Instructors** folder.
 From here, let's create a nested folder to store the Instructors' contact information.

 Follow the steps outlined in the section on [creating folders](#create-folders) to create a folder titled "Contact Info".
-Note that the nested folder inherits folder policies of the parent folder.
+The nested folder inherits folder policies of the parent folder.
 Feel free to configure more specific policies so the newly created folder only allows the Contact Info model to be used.

 ### Create an Instructor Content Fragment

 Let's create four people that can be added to a team of Adventure Instructors.
-Reuse the images and names of the Contributors Content Fragments that were created in the previous [multi-step GraphQL tutorial](../multi-step/author-content-fragments.md).
-While the previous tutorial outlined how to create basic Content Fragments, this tutorial focuses on more advanced features.

-1. From the Instructors folder, create a new Content Fragment based on the Person Content Fragment Model and give it a title of "Jacob Wester".
+1. From the Instructors folder, create a Content Fragment based on the Person Content Fragment Model and give it a title of "Jacob Wester".

     The newly created Content Fragment looks like the following: